mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/getting_started.md

         entry_id = self.kwargs.get('pk')
         entry = get_object_or_404(JournalEntry, pk=entry_id)
         return entry.reference

-    def get_frame_class(self):
-        # Use default framing
-        return LinkedDataFrame
 ```

 The view retrieves the journal entry from your application model, then returns its reference.
-The toolkit's `LinkedDataModelView` handles serialization.
+The toolkit's `LinkedDataModelView` handles serialization automatically.
 It walks through all context models attached to the reference and merges them into JSON-LD.
 For journal entries, this includes the `ObjectContext` with content, publication time, and duration.

 Configure URLs in `journal/urls.py`: